Point of care: Clinical documentation

 Clinical documentation is a record of the critical thinking and judgment of a health care professional, facilitating consistency and effective communication among clinicians.

 Documentation performed at the time of clinical point of care can be conducted using paper or electronic formats.
 This process aims to capture medical information pertaining to patient's healthcare needs.
 The patient's health record is a legal document that contains details regarding patient's care and progress.
 The types of information captured during the clinical point of care documentation include the actions taken by clinical staff including physicians and nurses, and the patient's healthcare needs, goals, diagnosis and the type of care they have received from the healthcare providers.

 Such documentations provide evidence regarding safe, effective and ethical care and insinuates accountability for healthcare institutions and professionals.
 Furthermore, accurate documents provide a rigorous foundation for conducting appropriate quality of care analysis that can facilitate better health outcomes for patients.
 Thus, regardless of the format used to capture the clinical point of care information, these documents are imperative in providing safe healthcare.
-Also, it is important to note that electronic formats of clinical point of care documentation are not intended to replace existing clinical process but to enhance the current clinical point of care documentation process.
+Electronic formats of clinical point of care documentation are not intended to replace existing clinical process, but to enhance the current clinical point of care documentation process.